Jorge Masvidal

-Jorge Masvidal (born November 12, 1984) is an American professional mixed martial artist.
-He currently competes in the Welterweight division for the Ultimate Fighting Championship (UFC).
-Masvidal has been competing professionally since 2003; he has also competed for Bellator, Strikeforce, Shark Fights, and World Victory Road.
-He holds the record for the fastest knockout in UFC history at five seconds, and won the symbolic UFC 'BMF' Championship belt.
-As of October 3, 2022, he is #11 in the UFC welterweight rankings.
+Jorge Luis Masvidal (born November 12, 1984) is an American professional boxer and former professional mixed martial artist who competed in the Welterweight and Lightweight divisions.
+Masvidal competed professionally for 20 years from 2003 until 2023, having fought in the Ultimate Fighting Championship (UFC), Bellator, Strikeforce, Shark Fights, and World Victory Road.
+He holds the record for the fastest knockout in UFC history at five seconds, and won the symbolic UFC "BMF" title.

-Early life and education
+Early life

 Masvidal was born and raised in Miami, to a Cuban father and Peruvian mother.
 According to Masvidal, his father left Cuba in a self-made raft when he was young, ending up in the Virgin Islands.
-Masvidal's father was later imprisoned for more than twenty years for manslaughter and drug trafficking.
 Masvidal was often involved in street fighting from a young age.
 There are videos on YouTube of his fights defeating Kimbo Slice's protégé "Ray".
-Masvidal competed in wrestling at St. Brendan High School, but failed to stay eligible because of his grades.
+Masvidal was first interested in wrestling in high school, but was not eligible because of his grades.
 He then began training in karate and mixed martial arts.